pascalalfadian/OneHourPassword/README.md

 ## Notes & Caveats

 1. It works on other formats too, as long as they can be easily encrypted and decrypted (ZIP and PDF are two good examples).
 2. The generated password is only valid at given hour.
-If your exam starts at 10:30 for example, then your students only have &plusmn; 30 minutes to retrieve the password.
+If your exam starts at 10:30 for example, then **bummer, this is a limitation**.
+You must hence enable maintenance mode for your Heroku App before 10:00, and disable it manually at 10:30; and your students only have &plusmn; 30 minutes to retrieve the password.
 3. If you use the free-tier of heroku, it will [sleep after 30 minutes of inactivity](https://www.heroku.com/pricing).
 Therefore, you may want to trigger the main URL 15 minutes before exam date/time to wake it up, so that the first student retrieving the password need not to wait.
 4. Regarding security:
     1. Do not give the encrypted PDF too soon (like, a month before).
 Clever student with good computing resource may guess the password with brute force technique.